dataasciences/dataasciences.github.io/_posts/2024-05-10-Demystify-ML-2.md

 In the [previous post](https://dataasciences.github.io/machine%20learning/data%20science/Demystify-ML-1/), we looked at the fundamentals of Trees, how it is split, how they are calculated and how a classifier arrives at a specific prediction using code examples.

 In this post, we go to the next step — An ensemble learning method for classification, regression and other tasks that operates by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes or mean prediction of the individual trees.
-Random forest is like a bootstrapping algorithm with Decision tree (CART) model.
+Random forest is like a bootstrapping algorithm with a Decision tree (CART) model.

 The random forest has been a burgeoning machine learning technique in the last few years.
 It is a non-linear tree-based model that often provides accurate results.
 However, being a black box, it is oftentimes hard to interpret and fully understand especially when it comes to explaining the results and rationale behind it to stakeholders in organizations.